jhonatasrm/tab-refresh/README.md

 This add-on will have more updates that will add new features, as requested in the reviews.
 Currently has the following features:
 * Set time to refresh tab in Add-on preferences
 * Context menu
+* Does not refresh the page you are using

 ## How Contribute
 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/jhonatasrm/tab-refresh/issues)